 TGax Editor: Update D2.2 P389L37 as shown below.

-A STA that sets the Partial Bandwidth DL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element that it transmits to 1 shall support reception of an HE MU PPDU with RU sizes greater than or equal to 106 subcarriers.
+A STA that sets the Partial Bandwidth DL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element that it transmits to 1 shall support receiving an RU in an HE MU PPDU where MU-MIMO is employed in the RU, the RU size is greater than or equal to 106-tones, and the RU does not span the entire PPDU bandwidth.